erroronline1/qualitymanagement/readme.md

 while being opened during a registration process (programmatically by another office application) office seems to have trouble adressing workbook-objects properly (or because of my poor skills). previously this could mess up the export of the list of documents, but is now prevented by remote calling a sub to set a respective flag.

-### timetable_-modules
-these modules work like the document_-modules and serve the same for every accessing [timetable-file](timetables/). in this sample structure these can be found within the timetable-folder, but this is up to you. just make sure to point to the right directory from the ThisWorbook-code-module.
-Events like Workbook_Open() and Workbook_BeforeSave() in the ThisWorkbook-code-module point to public functions within the essential-module thus executing always the latest imported routines.

 [back to top](#bottle-light-quality-management-software)

 ## thoughts and considerations
 on export of docm-files the file dialogue does not show pdf- or docm-options. you will be asked to provide a file name with default docx-extension that will be changed automatically. this is due to the fact that vba `Application.FileDialog(msoFileDialogSaveAs)` does not support `.Filter`. *existant files will not be displayed and just be overwritten.*

 [back to top](#bottle-light-quality-management-software)

 # details on the assistant
 ## summary
 there is a main html-file in the root folder, a core folder with the core function framework, a config-file and themes. further on there are module- and data-folders where you can define modules with any desired javascript-functionality to automate things. everyone has access to these and can make use of them. therefore any employee has the same ressources and hopefully outputs. note that the current version makes excessive use of the [vanillaJS-library](http://vanilla.js-com).